threadkill/daisychain/README.md

 ## Examples<a id='examples'></a>

 There is a separate [repository](https://github.com/threadkill/daisychain-graphs) with some example graphs.
-The [wiki](https://github.com/threadkill/daisychain-graphs/wiki) outlines usage.
+This repository has its own [wiki](https://github.com/threadkill/daisychain-graphs/wiki) outlining graph usage.

 <br/>